-He was awarded the University of Brighton Patani Gold Medal for Pharmaceutical Research in 1990, the University of Brighton Chairman’s Award for Innovation in 1996 and 2005, the Lilly Prize for Pharmaceutical Excellence in 1999, the Royal Pharmaceutical Society of Great Britain's (RPSGB) Conference Science Award in 2000 and the United Kingdom Society for Biomaterials (UKSB) Biocompatibles’ Endowed Lectureship in 2005.
-Professor Lloyd was the British Pharmaceutical Conference Science Chair in 2008.
+He was awarded the University of Brighton Patani Gold Medal for Pharmaceutical Research in 1990, the University of Brighton Chairman’s Award for Innovation in 1996 and 2005, the Lilly Prize for Pharmaceutical Excellence in 1999, the Royal Pharmaceutical Society of Great Britain's (RPSGB) Conference Science Award in 2000, the United Kingdom Society for Biomaterials (UKSB) Biocompatibles’ Endowed Lectureship in 2005.
+He was the British Pharmaceutical Conference Science Chair in 2008.

 Andrew's primary research interests include the development and evaluation of novel materials for drug delivery and medical device applications.
 At present his research focuses on the development of novel contact lens materials to improve long-term on-eye comfort.
 His research has been funded by EPSRC, BBSRC, NHS, Royal Society, European Union and various international pharmaceutical and medical device companies.
 He has published over 300 articles and was formerly Consultant Editor for 'Drug Discovery Today' and 'Pharmaceutical Science & Technology Today' and co-edited of the undergraduate textbook ‘Drug Delivery and Targeting for Pharmacists and Pharmaceutical Scientists’.